Text by: Alice Finney

 Jean Paul Gautier Leads the Way for High Fashion

 It was actually in 1989 that Martin Margiela premiered the ‘tattoo top’, a transparent shirt embellished with trompe l’oeil illustrations, giving the appearance of tattoos on the wearer’s body.

 But it was Jean Paul Gaultier who, inspired after attending a tattoo convention in Britain, really paved the way for this fusion of artforms.
 The brand’s famous Spring Summer 1994 collection called ‘Les Tatouages’ paid homage to the transformative power of body art, with models wearing body piercings as well as the tattoo inspired apparel.
 At the same time, the ‘Les Tatouages’ collection, honoured the sheer printed shirts exhibited five years previous by the designer’s protégé and former intern Martin Margiela.
-Overall, the clothing and the body modifications drew on Indian and African tribal symbols, resulting in a sublime fusion of cultures, the accomplishment of which came to be synonymous with Gaultier’s work.
+Overall, the clothing and the body modifications drew on Indian and African tribal symbols, resulting in a sublime fusion of cultures, the accomplishment of which came to be synonymous with Gaultier’s work. tattoos in fashion industry.